and other cable companies are continuing their digital TV migration process.

 ) will become encrypted.
 This will prevent EyeTV

-from receiving them directly, without using an extra box from Comcast.
+from receiving them directly, without using an extra box from your cable company.

-Comcast is nearing the end of their transition from analog to digital cable signals.
+Comcast and other cable companies are nearing the end of their transition from analog to digital cable signals.
 This transition will affect many customers who are receiving cable signals directly from the wall, with no cable box in between.

 (another name for a cable box) will be needed to receive them from now on.